marmooo/ttf2svg/README.md

 Options:
   -V, --version           output the version number --font                  output as SVG font
-  --height <number>       Glyph height when outputting a single character --translate-y <number>  Glyph translateY when outputting a single character -h, --help              display help for command
+  --height <number>       Glyph height when outputting as SVG --translate-y <number>  Glyph translateY when outputting as SVG -h, --help              display help for command
 ```